Abul Hasan Ali Hasani Nadwi: Death

 Abul Hasan Ali Hasani Nadwi died on 23 Ramadan, 1420 AH (31 December 1999) in Raebareli, India at the age of 85.

 Legacy

 PhD Thesis

 PhD and MA thesis written on Abul Hasan Ali Hasani Nadwi:

 Biography

 Biography written on Abul Hasan Ali Hasani Nadwi:

 Journal article

 Journal article on Abul Hasan Ali Hasani Nadwi:

-Abul Hasan Ali Nadwi Center For Research, Dawah And Islamic Thoughts
+Center for Research, Dawah and Islamic Thoughts

-Dar-e-Arafat is the representative institution of Nadwi’s ideology and dawah.
-This department has been established by the name of "Abul Hasan Ali Nadwi center for Research, Dawah and Islamic thoughts" It provides Free Islamic books, print Islamic books, online free islamic books, PDF books etc.
+Dar-e-Arafat is the representative institution of Nadwi's ideology and dawah.
+This department has been established by the name of "Abul Hasan Ali Nadwi center for Research, Dawah and Islamic thoughts" It provides free Islamic books, print Islamic books, online free Islamic books, and PDFS, among other medias.

-Allama Abul Hasan Ali Nadwi Educational and Welfare Foundation, Aligarh
+Educational and Welfare Foundation, Aligarh

-Established in 2003 to uplift the standard of Muslim minorities in economic, religious, social, cultural and educational fields.
+Established in 2003, the goal of the center is to uplift the standard of Muslim minorities in economic, religious, social, cultural, and educational fields.
 It is located in Hamdard Nagar "D" Dhorra Byepass Road Aligarh, Uttar Pradesh.